 Once your griddle top is clean, it’s time to season it.
 Seasoning your griddle top will give it a natural protective coating to help prevent corrosion.
 It’ll also give you a nice stick-resistant surface to cook on.

-Turn your griddle on to medium-high heat.
+Turn your griddle on medium-high heat.
 You’ll see the oil start to smoke and the surface of your griddle will start to discolor as the oil is bonding to the metal surface.

 Keep your griddle on medium-high heat until the oil stops smoking and your griddle surface starts to turn matte gray for the sake of time.
 It’ll typically take about 3 minutes.
 Turn your griddle off and let it cool down.

-Repeat this step for about three or four times until you have a fairly even matte black griddle top.
+Repeat this step about three or four times until you have a fairly even matte black griddle top.
 After this initial seasoning, simply cooking on your Blackstone grill griddle will add to the seasoning layer.